muratkrdl/Terrible-Tweeters/README.md

 This is a replica of angry birds

-The goal in the game is pass the all levels
+The goal in the game is to pass the all levels

 The player grabs the bird, pulls it back and throws it forward